-We have audited the accompanying financial statements of MSR INDIA LIMITED ('theCompany') which comprise the Balance Sheet as at 31st March 2018 the Statement ofProfit and Loss the Cash Flow Statement for the year then ended and a summary of the significant accounting policies and other explanatoryinformation.
+We have audited the standalone financial statements of MSR INDIA LIMITED ('theCompany') which comprise the Balance Sheet as at 31st March 2019 the Statement ofProfit and Loss (including other comprehensive Income) the Statement of Changes in Equityand Statement of Cash Flows for the year then ended and notes to the financial statementsincluding a summary of the significant accounting policies and other explanatoryinformation.

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ('the Act') with respect to the preparation of theseFinancial Statements that give a true and fair view of the financial position financialperformance and cash flows of the Company in accordance with the accounting principlesgenerally accepted in India including the Accounting Standards specified under Section133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
-Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from materialmisstatement whether due to fraud orerror.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statement that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements